Reviews You Can Rely On

 Our climbing experts have been testing the best climbing nuts and stoppers for over 10 years and over 15 different sets.
 In this update, we purchased 7 of the best sets and slid them into cracks of all sizes across the United States.
 We tested each through a wide range of fissures, scar pins, parallel-sided cracks, around blocks, and the like.
 We used each while ascending wind-blown alpine summits and free climbing sunny cracks in the Valley.
 After carefully inspecting and testing each set, we gave each an objective performance score.
 Our recommendations are here to help you find the best nuts and stoppers while saving time at the computer and keeping more money in your wallet.

 If you're using climbing nuts, you'll probably want to purchase a nut tool to help retrieve wedged nuts and stuck cams.
-Over our years of testing, we've amassed quite a collection of climbing gear and have plenty of recommendations, from the top-rated climbing harnessess and ropes to belay devices and the best climbing helmets.
+Over our years of testing, we've amassed quite a collection of climbing gear and have plenty of recommendations, from the top-rated climbing harnessess and ropes to belay devices and climbing helmets.

 Editor's Note: We updated this review on October 31, 2024 to mummify some discontinued products and include new offset stoppers from Black Diamond.